Enhancing Trust in Large Language Models via Uncertainty-Calibrated Fine-Tuning: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have shown remarkable success in various natural language processing tasks \citep{llama2023touvron, gemma2024, achiam2023gpt} and are increasingly becoming ubiquitous in a variety of domains for their decision-making and reasoning abilities \citep{eigner2024determinants}.
 However, their real-world deployment, particularly in high-stakes and safety-critical applications, is hindered by challenges such as hallucinations and out-of-domain prompts, which can lead to the generation of erroneous or nonsensical outputs.
-Hallucinations, often described as plausible-sounding but incorrect or unfaithful model generations \citep{ji2023survey}, present a crucial challenge in developing trustworthy systems especially in critical domains such as medical \citep{ahmad2023creating} and legal \citep{magesh2024hallucination}.
-The ability to recognize out-of-domain prompts and to acknowledge the limits of a model’s knowledge base paves the way for building safe AI systems \citep{amodei2016concrete}.
+LLM Hallucinations, which are plausible-sounding but incorrect model generations \citep{kalai2025language, ji2023survey}, present a crucial challenge in developing trustworthy AI systems.
+The ability to recognize out-of-domain prompts and to acknowledge the limits of a model’s knowledge base paves the way for building safe AI systems \citep{amodei2016concrete, bhatt2021uncertainty}.

 Uncertainty quantification (UQ) in LLMs plays a pivotal role in understanding what the model knows and does not know, which is an active area of research for free-form natural language generation (NLG)~\citep{kadavath2022language, kuhn2023semantic, lin2024generating}.
 UQ methods has emerged as a step towards determining the trustworthiness of responses generated by LLMs~\citep{fadeeva2023lm, plaut2024softmax, kadavath2022language}.
 Uncertainty estimation techniques such as semantic entropy \citep{kuhn2023semantic} have shown to be effective indicators in detecting `confabulations'~\citep{farquhar2024detecting}, a subcategory of hallucinations characterized by the generation of arbitrary and incorrect responses.